Bishop McNamara High School (Kankakee, Illinois): History

 The Clerics of St. Viator administered the school until 1981, when, because of a growing shortage of priests, they had to discontinue their commitment.
 Viatorian priest Father Erwin Savela was hired as principal of Bishop McNamara High School and continued in that position until 1988.
 David Raiche was principal for one year, and then in 1990, the Order of St. Augustine assumed administration of the school.
 After 10 years, once again because of the decreasing number of priests available, the Augustinians ended their contract with Bishop McNamara High School and James Laurenti was named principal.

 In 2008, Kurt Weigt became principal and the word Catholic was added to the school's title to further promote religious beliefs.
 In 2012, former staff member and alum Terry Granger was hired as principal.
 Bishop McNamara Catholic continues as the only Catholic high school in three counties.
 Priests from area parishes served by the school celebrate Mass regularly and assist with liturgies.

-Alumni, parents, friends, faculty and students continue to “Stand Together” as the school enters its 90th year of providing Christian-based education.
+In 2016, the Catholic schools of the area reorganized under the name Bishop McNamara Catholic School.
+At that time, grades 9-12 were moved to almost exclusively occupy the rectangle portion of the Kankakee location, while the 7th and 8th grade students from area schools were moved to the circle (original) part of the building.
+Two other sites in Bourbonnais (the former Maternity BVM) and Bradley (the former St. Joseph) housed grades PreK-6.
+Later, the 6th grade students were also moved to the Kankakee site, with both the Bourbonnais and Bradley sites beginning to offer PreK3.